3Dpass/whitepaper/3DPRC-2.md

 "97c538a99641202385572df245d9cfb300f895a6c94e7caf074023a5ead1c62c"
 “db2453f53270c9003a63b4d643d9bcc991ad7630d70a0d1511781f74a7a00fee"
 ```
+- The list of the object additional properties, which will be used as the options and `MaxSupply` limits on the object tokenizaton
 - Authentication fee P3D/Byte: Let’s take 100 P3D as an example.
 This fee will be distributed among the miners and validators taking part in the process (70 miners /30 validators).
 The fee will be charged for each confirmation ordered (1 confirmation = 1 block).
 The fee can be set up by Council** vote.
 - Storage fee: P3D/Byte (regular network storage fee)
 - Number of confirmations: let’s take 6, for example.
 The more confirmations the user orders, the more reliable result He gets, especially, when it comes to the network potentially being attacked at the time.
 This is unlikely to happen, however, there is always a possibility for every blockchain network to get through this sort of experience.
 It is expected that the user is able to follow the gap between Best block and the Block finalized (normally the gap = 2 blocks) to estimate the network state, before submitting the order.